Excerpt from Chapter 3.

 So, I've been working on a manuscript for almost two years now.

 I have always been a fan of L. Sprague de Camp's story 'Lest Darkness Fall' - A story of a relatively modern man, from 1938, who inexplicably finds himself transported back in time to 535 AD (or for those of you who prefer CE) in the Eastern Roman Empire.
 Many stories have sprung from De Camp's initial foray into this form of alternative history writing.
 Notable writers who were influenced include Harry Turtledove, who writes many offshoots of alternative history.
-Examples include ideas such as the Byzantine Empire survives the Fall of Rome or where in the middle of World War Two, earth is invaded by a hostile alien species.
+Examples include ideas such as the Byzantine Empire survives the Fall of Rome or how, in the middle of World War Two, the earth is invaded by a hostile alien species.

-Other writers influenced by De Camp include Frederik Pohl who wrote "The Deadly Mission of Phineas Snodgrass", a thought provoking story of a man that travels back to 1 BC and teaches modern medicine, causing a population explosion.
+Other writers influenced by De Camp include Frederik Pohl who wrote "The Deadly Mission of Phineas Snodgrass", a thought-provoking story of a man that travels back to 1 BC and teaches modern medicine, causing a population explosion.
 It ends with the fantastically overpopulated alternate timeline sending someone back to assassinate the title character, allowing darkness to fall for thankful billions.

 It was this most recent story that convinced me that a similar tale could be told with a focus on the 'Ancien Regime' era of France.